"Siyo!" is how we say "hello."

-Per the UKB Tribal Council, the UKB Tribal Offices will be extending the closure and limit on our services until June 1st.
+Per the UKB Tribal Council, the UKB Tribal Offices will be extending the closure and limit on our services through October 1st.
 This is to ensure the well-being of UKB employees and tribal members amid the COVID-19 pandemic.

 There will be an inevitable delay on service processing times due to our current schedule.
 Please reach out as quickly as possible if you suspect you may need services.
 This is especially true of our Keetoowah Tag Agency.